-While the Common Application itself must be submitted by the actual application deadline (December 15th for Regular Decision and February 1st for Late Consideration), all supplemental materials (i.e. transcript, letter of recommendation, essay, and Common Application supplement) may be received within one week after the deadline.
+While the Common Application itself must be submitted by the actual application deadline (December 15th for Regular Decision and February 1st for Late Consideration), all supplemental materials (i.e. transcript, letter of recommendation and essay) may be received within one week after the deadline.

 Can I appeal my admission decision?

-We strongly discourage letters of appeal unless you can provide significant new information that was not included in your original application for admission.
-The application evaluation process is thorough and decisions are made after careful review by our admissions staff.
+We strongly discourage letters of appeal.
+The application evaluation process is thorough, and decisions are made after careful review by our admissions staff.
 It is highly unlikely that we will reverse a decision.
 Disagreement with the decision is not a valid reason for an appeal.
-If you have new information that you would like for us to consider, please submit that information with a letter of appeal to our office.
-You may email the letter and supporting information to us at firstname.lastname@example.org or mail it to our office.
+If you have new information that you would like for us to consider, such as additional test scores not previously reported or the discovery of an error on a high school transcript, please submit that information with a letter of appeal to our office.
+As the applicant, you must write and submit the appeal yourself in order for it to be considered.
+You may email the letter and supporting information to us at email@example.com or mail it to our office.
 The address is listed below.
 Appeals will be reviewed beginning in late April, but a final decision may not be available until after May 1.
 Therefore, alternate college plans should be made while waiting for a decision on your appeal.

 Can I appeal the Merit Scholarship decision?

 Again, appeals are strongly discouraged.
 Scholarship notifications are made after careful consideration of each applicant’s academic qualifications within the context of the entire applicant pool.
-We had one of the largest and most qualified pool in our history this year, and USD attracts many of the best and brightest students from around the world.
+We had one of the largest and most qualified pools in our history this year, and USD attracts many of the best and brightest students from around the world.
 Therefore, the receipt of a scholarship from another university is not a valid reason to appeal our decision.
 We do not reallocate scholarship money if another student does not accept the award.
-If you have significant information to update the academic portion of your application (new grades, test scores, or academic awards) you should submit the new information with a letter of appeal to the admissions office at email@example.com or through the mail.
+If you have significant information to update the academic portion of your application (new grades, test scores or academic awards) you should submit the new information with a letter of appeal to the admissions office at firstname.lastname@example.org or through the mail.
 Our mailing address is listed below.
+As the applicant, this appeal must be written and submitted by you in order for it to be considered.
 Appeals will be reviewed beginning in late April and decisions may be made after May 1.